Cosmetic Dentistry for Every Age

 For those with composite/white fillings/crowns/veneers in their mouths you should realize that any shade change in your own natural teeth will not be duplicated in these.
 All restorations within the aesthetic zone will need replacement, usually two weeks after bleaching, when the shade has settled and chemicals present on the teeth as a result of bleaching have faded away.
 This can be costly and must be discussed and considered before undergoing any whitening procedures.
 Bleaching your teeth is an extremely effective way of improving your smile.
 It’s relatively cost efficient, mentally untaxing for the patients and gentle when done in the correct manner.
 Results can be quick and wonderfully rewarding for those who have been self-conscious about their discoloured teeth.

-A bridge fills the gap caused by missing teeth, helping to restore your smile and improve your ability to chew and speak properly.
-A bridge can also prevent your remaining teeth from drifting out of position.
+Dental bridges fill the gap caused by missing teeth, helping to restore your smile and improve your ability to chew and speak properly.
+Dental bridges can also prevent your remaining teeth from drifting out of position.
 Suitability, risks and benefits should be discussed with your dentist.
-A fixed bridge is made by putting crowns on the teeth either side of the space and joining the crowns together by placing a false tooth in the space.
-An adhesive bridge has wings that are bonded to the back of supporting teeth.
+Fixed dental bridges are made by putting crowns on the teeth either side of the space and joining the crowns together by placing a false tooth in the space.
+The adhesive dental bridges have wings that are bonded to the back of supporting teeth.
 These are very popular, as there is minimal tooth destruction when the supporting teeth are prepared.
 Their one major downside is their potential to be displaced.
 Although rare in a well-planned and executed bridge, it does happen more frequently with these types of bridges.
 The good news is that recementing them is quick with minimal downtime for the patient.

 Take it easy

 We have flexible appointment times, both early and late, from 8:30am-9pm